Graduate Academic Advising

 If you’re deciding among one or more majors that are all offered by the same college, you’re designated as an Exploratory Student for that college.
 For example: Arts and Sciences Exploratory, Business Exploratory, etc.

 All full-time, degree-seeking students who first entered fall 2013 or later must transition out of the exploratory track into a major no later than the end of your fourth tracking semester (fall and spring semesters only).
 Transfer students with less than 45 hours of transferrable work who are admitted as exploratory students must transition out of the exploratory track into a major no later than the end of the second tracking semester.
-Transfer students with 45 hours or more of transferrable work must be admitted directly into a major and a college.
+Transfer students with 45 hours or more of transferrable work must be admitted directly into a major.

 Requirements and Times for Meetings